 Government realisation charge

 The administration of section 73 proposals attracts a government charge known as a ‘realisation charge’.
-From 1 July 2015, the rate is 7 per cent of gross monies received into the estate, less payments to secured creditors and trade-on costs.
+The current rate is 7 percent of gross monies received into the estate, less payments to secured creditors and trade-on costs.
 The realisation charge is payable in priority to any dividend to creditors.

 The enclosed information is of necessity a brief overview and it is not intended that readers should rely wholly on the information contained herein.
 No warranty express or implied is given in respect of the information provided and accordingly no responsibility is taken by Worrells or any member of the firm for any loss resulting from any error or omission contained within this fact sheet.